Damzwan/sketchmate/docs/RELATIONSHIPS.md

 ## Known limitations

-- **No global outbound cap on *requests*.** The ladder is per pair, so someone can send one request each to hundreds of different users and trip nothing.
-The weekly mate quota bounds how many of those can actually *land* (3/week on free), which takes the worst of the mass-blast case off the table, but the outbound requests themselves — and the notification each one fires — are still unguarded on a per-target basis.
-A decline-ratio circuit breaker would be the industry-standard companion.
-Deliberately deferred.
+- **No global outbound cap on *requests*.** The ladder is per pair, so someone can send one first request each to many different users.
+A decline-ratio circuit breaker is the natural account-level companion if this becomes a real abuse pattern; unlike a friendship quota, it targets harmful behavior without making ordinary social connection feel paid.
-- **Pro has no pace limit at all.** Unlimited is the product decision, not an oversight, but it does mean the abuse ceiling for a paying account is set entirely by the per-pair ladder.
 - **No expiry sweeper.** `temporary` → `expired` only materialises on the next interaction, so a query filtering on `chat_status: 'temporary'` can match pairs whose trial actually lapsed.
 Anything that cares must also check